 New rules and laws for businesses as of 1 January 2024

-As of 1 January 2024, businesses in the Netherlands will have to deal with several new laws and regulations.
+As of 1 January 2024, businesses in the Netherlands have to deal with several new laws and regulations.
 For example, there will be a legal minimum wage per hour, plastic cutlery and disposable containers will be banned for catering, and the new Environment and Planning Act will go into effect.

 One place for all permit applications

-For entrepreneurs and individuals, the new Environment and Planning (Omgevingswet) should make it faster and easier to apply for a permit.
+For entrepreneurs and individuals, the new Environment and Planning Act (Omgevingswet) should make it faster and easier to apply for a permit.
 Think, for example, of a building or a tree-felling permit.
 You make one application at one desk and receive one decision.
 You should also be able to expect a decision sooner: within 8 weeks instead of 26.
-The single law replaces 26 existing laws and takes effect on 1 January 2024.
+This single law replaces 26 existing laws and takes effect on 1 January 2024.

 Cleaning up litter around your business